The Printed Blog: International licenses

 There is also a Portuguese edition of The Printed Blog which has been licensed, and is planned for launch on Freedom Day.

 Kumbuya

-In May 2011, Joshua Karp and the team behind The Printed Blog launched a deal-making site called "Kumbuya" which allows users to generate their own discounts for the businesses and products that they wish to promote.
+In May 2011, Joshua Karp and the team behind The Printed Blog launched a deal-making site called "Kumbuya" which allows users to generate their own discounts for the businesses and products they wished to promote.

 In the initial press release announcing the launch, Karp said: